Does Pre-Qualification Affect Your Credit Score?

 • Direct offers from lenders: Credit card issuers may send pre-screened credit card offers based on your credit profile.
 Check your email and physical mail for offers.

-Use the Citi pre-screening tool to check your credit card eligibility.
+Use the Citi pre-qualification tool to check your credit card eligibility without hurting your credit score.
 Simply enter a few personal details, including your name, address and last four digits of your Social Security number (SSN), to get personalized offers.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.